kktsvetkov/smarty2/README.md

 #### Core Internals (from libs/internals)

 The `libs/internals` folder is removed from the project.
-All of the core internals are moved as methods to the `Smarty_Core` class, which eventually became the `Smarty2\Core` class.

-Furthermore, a lot of that core internals code was refactored, with some of the functionality delegated to other classes, and some of the old unnecessary code was just dropped.
+The some of the core internals were moved to `Smarty2\Engine`, while other are dropped (as they are not necessary anymore).
+This happened as the core internals code was refactored, with some of the functionality delegated to other classes, and some of the old unnecessary code was just dropped.

 #### Plugins (from libs/plugins)

 As the project was converted to using PSR-4 loaded namespace, the `libs/` folder was dropped.
-The core project files are moved to `src/`, and the `plugins/` folder is moved to the root.
+The main project files are moved to `src/`, and the `plugins/` folder is moved to the root.
 The `SMARTY_DIR` used to load the plugins is adjusted accordingly to point to the correct folder.